Defining Blockchain Technology

 Smart Contracts: With the help of a smart contract, which is computer code that can be added to the blockchain, a contract agreement can be facilitated, validated, or negotiated.

 Users adopt a set of rules that govern how smart contracts operate.
-The provisions of the Agreement shall automatically be complied with upon the fulfillment of such conditions.
+The provisions of the Agreement shall automatically be complied with upon the fulfilment of such conditions.

 Supply Chains: Similar to the IBM Food Trust example, suppliers can use the blockchain to track the origins of the products they have purchased.